Msjudy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing all the user groups
+script changing owner of the file